ihatenodejs/librecloud-web/README.md

 5. **Initialize Prisma (optional)**

    Because `web` uses a database for storing Git link statuses (and other things to come), you will need to initialize the SQLite database.
-However, if you are using Docker Compose, a database has already been generated in the container image, and is blank.
+   However, if you are using Docker Compose, a database has already been generated in the container image and is blank.

    If you have a reason to initialize Prisma now, feel free to execute: